lachisholm/Data_Structure_Discovery/Stack.md

 - Peek (Access Next) Returns the top element without removing O(1)
 - IsEmpty (Check Empty): Checks if the stack is empty.
 O(1)

+FIFO(Queue) Best suited for scenarios where the order of operations or data processing must remain consistent over time.
+It is used in scheduling and sequential processing tasks where the first input should be the first to be processed or executed.
 FIFO(Queue)

 - Enqueue(Addition): Adds an element to the end.
 O(1)